Elementary and Secondary School Emergency Relief (ESSER) Fund

 - Recover student learning

-American Rescue Plan Act – District of Columbia Homeless Children and Youth State Plan (submitted to USED on Sept.
-7, 2021) can be found here.
+American Rescue Plan Act – District of Columbia Homeless Children and Youth State Plan (approved by USED on Dec.
+17, 2021) can be found here.

 For more information and resources on ARP-HCY, please visit OSSE’s Homeless Education Program webpage.